St Brelade: History

 Its name is derived from a 6th-century Celtic or Welsh "wandering saint" named Branwalator or St. Brelade (also Branwallder, Broladre, Brelodre, Brélade), who is said to have been the son of the Cornish king, Kenen.
 He is also said to have been a disciple of Samson of Dol, and worked with this churchman in Cornwall and the Channel Islands.
-A large section of the Jersey Railway linking La Corbière with Saint Helier ran through the parish between 1870 and 1936.

-The town of St. Aubin is named for St. Aubin, Bishop of Angers in France.
+The village of St. Aubin is named for St. Aubin, Bishop of Angers in France.

 The Jersey parish system has been in place for centuries.
 By Norman times, the parish boundaries were firmly fixed and remain largely unchanged since.

 In 1180 Jersey was divided by the Normans into three ministeria for administrative purposes.
-St. Brelade was part of Crapoudoit.
-Crapoudoit likely refers to the stream running through St. Peter's Valley.
+St. Brelade was part of Crapoudoit: this likely refers to the stream running through St. Peter's Valley.

 Towards the end of the 18th century, after the Battle of Jersey, trade with the New World from Jersey grew, as did Jersey's shipbuilding industry.
-Jersey has had a long tradition of shipbuilding.
+Jersey has a long tradition of shipbuilding.
 In 1683, the Constable of St. Brelade fined four men living near St. Aubin for cluttering up the road from their houses to Le Boulevard.

+A large section of the Jersey Railway linking La Corbière with Saint Helier ran through the parish between 1870 and 1936.

 Governance

 The parish is a first-level administrative division of the Bailiwick of Jersey, a British Crown dependency.
-The highest official in the parish is the Connétable of St. Brealde.
+The highest official in the parish is the Connétable of St. Brelade.
 The incumbent office holder is Michael Jackson, who has held the office since 2005.
 The parish administration is headquartered in the village of St. Aubin.

 At present, the parish forms two electoral districts for States Assembly elections and elects three Deputies, as well as eight Senators in an islandwide constituency.
 The current Deputies for St. Brelade are listed below.
 Under the proposed electoral reform, St. Brelade will form a single constituency, electing four representatives alongside its Connétable.